 9. Current financial members and student members (i.e. have paid the annual subscription fee) are eligible to vote at the Annual General Meeting.

-10. The Association shall charge an annual subscription fee.
+10. The Association shall charge an annual subscription fee for full members and student members.
+Life members will not be required to pay an annual subscription fee.
 The subscription fee for each year shall be reviewed periodically by the Council of the Association and published on the website.
 The subscription year shall commence on 1 July of the year in which the dues are paid.